An optimal control model of mosquito reduction management in a dengue endemic region: Model analysis

-Definition of $\QQ_2$ and $\QQ_3$ only makes sense in biological point of view if only $a_1,a_2$ are negative.
-The definition simply means that after very long time, the class of either in- or outdoor larvae tends to extinction while the other classes stay alive.
-In biological context, such situation can hardly happen.
-In the next writing, we demonstrate that the choice of $a_1,a_2$ to be positive leads to a more interesting discussion.
+The definitions of $Q_2$ and $Q_3$ only make sense in biology if only $a_1,a_2$ are negative.
+As if they are stable, it simply means that after very long time, either the compartment of indoor larvae or that of outdoor larvae tends to extinction while the other compartments stay alive.
+In the biological context, such situation can hardly happen.
+In the next writing, we demonstrate that the choices of $a_1,a_2$ being positive lead to a more interesting discussion.
 First, we introduce a measure whose cubic value is given by